+What happens to records that don’t result in a closed/won deal?
+Often times they’re moved to a nurture status.
+But if you’re looking to get more mileage out of your records, consider the shark tank tactic.
 The Shark Tank is an effective way to revitalize aged or neglected records.
 The idea is to allow other users the opportunity to claim records that haven’t resulted in a deal.
 Other reps can pull from – or steal – those records that fall under your shark tank rules.
 This type of structure can be automated to ensure opportunities aren’t being left behind and have the chance to be re-worked.

 The record pool is where unassigned records live whereas Shark Tank is where records go that have already been assigned, but neglected.
 You can create Shark Tank rules via the settings pages to define when records can appear in the Shark Tank to be stolen from the neglecting user.

 Note: You may notice the "Go to Shark Tank 1.0 Settings" button in the top right of the page.
 Shark Tank 2.0 is essentially the same as Shark Tank, except we have added more in-depth filtering capabilities to really narrow down what records will end up in there.

 First click on “Settings” in the top gradient bar.
 Then click the “Custom Configuration” dropdown where you will find the “Shark Tank” settings page.

 Select “Create New Rule” at the top of the page to create a new Shark Tank 2.0 rule.

 Name your list, choose an hourly cap (optional), the record type you want this list to appear under, and the users that will have access to the Shark Tank (users, teams, or departments).